-When installing NoteBurner on Mac OS X 10.8(Mountain Lion), 10.9(Mavericks), 10.10(Yosemite), and 10.11 (El Capitan), you may get the aforementioned error dialog saying that NoteBurner can’t be opened because it is from an unidentified developer, or it is downloaded from Internet, not from The Mac App Store, just as it shows below:
+When installing NoteBurner on Mac OS X 10.8(Mountain Lion), 10.9(Mavericks), 10.10(Yosemite), 10.11 (El Capitan), and 10.12 Sierra beta, you may get the aforementioned error dialog saying that NoteBurner can’t be opened because it is from an unidentified developer, or it is downloaded from Internet, not from The Mac App Store, just as it shows below:

 • Go to System Preferences > Security & Privacy